yopito/fedora-epel-pkg/README.md

 * branch `el5` : source packaging for el5 (RHEL5, CentOS5, etc)
 * branch `master` : source packaging for all other platforms than el5

-NB: Getting tired of `tito` stuff, switched back to a more conventional file structure like this:
+Getting tired of `tito` stuff, uses a more conventional file structure:

 ```
 <pkg>/SPECS/ ......... contains the Specfile of package <pkg>